Chocominticecream/cool-and-new-fullstack-site/README.md

  At this moment the process to make this webapp usable on wifi is quite troublesome, so i might be finding a way to circumvent this/make this easier.
 I am also planning to deploy it so that people who want to actually use this webapp don't have to go through the hassle.
 The local version will simply serve as a version for people who want to improve on it

+bugs to fix:
+- play/pause button not being relfected correctly (glitchy)
+- eacg guest can vote multiple times (its not supposed to do that)